syncfusion-content/maui-docs/MAUI/Scheduler/date-navigation-restriction.md

 ### Allowed views

-The SfScheduler allows you to quickly switch between the different scheduler views using the `AllowedViews` property.
+The SfScheduler allows to quickly switch between the different scheduler views using the `AllowedViews` property.
 These views will display as a button in the scheduler header.
 There will be more icons available for all platforms as this UI will be responsive.

 The default value of `AllowedViews` property is `SchedulerViews.Default.`